- Although a fun pastime, trampolines can lead to serious injuries for children, teenagers and adults.

 Most trampolines are still found at private residences, which is where most of these injuries occur.
 Children and teens are often injured while jumping on a neighbor’s or friend’s backyard trampoline.

 While trampoline parks have become popular attractions in recent years, you usually have to sign a detailed waiver against liability to enter and use the facilities.
-Local cities typically will not risk the accountability of putting in a trampoline park, so these types of attractions are most often privately owned.
+Local cities typically will not risk the liability of putting in a trampoline park, so these types of attractions are most often privately owned.

-Understanding Negligence with Trampoline Injury Cases
+Understanding Georgia’s Negligence Standards in Trampoline Injury Cases

 - Emergency room visits